bkoelman/ResharperCodeContractNullabilityFxCop/README.md

-# Resharper Code Contract Nullability
+# Resharper Code Contract Nullability FxCop Rules

 This Visual Studio analyzer supports you in consequently annotating your codebase with Resharpers nullability attributes.
 Doing so improves the [nullability analysis engine in Resharper](https://www.jetbrains.com/resharper/help/Code_Analysis__Code_Annotations.html), so `NullReferenceException`s at runtime will become something from the past.